g8os/home/docs/bootstrap/bootstrap.md

 <a id="kernel-builds"></a>
 ## Kernel builds

-On the G8OS Bootstrap Service home page you get all available kernels are listed.
+On the G8OS Bootstrap Service home page all available kernel builds (commits) are listed.

 You'll find them in two sections:
-- Under **/latest-release/** all most recent builds per branch are listed
+- First, under **/latest-release/**, all most recent builds per branch are listed
-- Under **/kernel/** all most builds are listed
+- And under **/kernel/** all most builds are listed

 In both cases the naming notation `g8os-BRANCH-COMMIT.efi` is used.